enzymefinance/paper/paper.md

 Using distributed networks such as blockchains as a way of holding and transferring economic value provides one part of the solution.
 Another part is that economic value on distributed quasi turing complete machines can be held solely by smart-contract code and only be spent in a way which is pre-programmed within this code.

-We propose a set of rules, called Melon protocol, for how such an investment fund could be created and operated in completely self-regulating, that is a technology regulated way.
+We propose a set of rules, called Melon protocol, for how such an investment fund could be created and operated in a completely self-regulating, that is a technology regulated way.
 The rules are meant to protect both Investors and Managers from significant malevolent behavior regardless of whether the identity of the parties are known to each other.

 The protocol implemented for example in Solidity or WASM acts as a template, called Melon fund, for how investment funds can be created.
-This template together with an frontend on how to access and operate the investment fund are designed in an reliable, permissionless and ownerless way.
+This template together with a frontend on how to access and operate the investment fund are designed in an reliable, permissionless and ownerless way.

 Additionally we propose Melon chain, a customized distributed turing complete machine just for the purpose of having above investment funds operated in the most efficient, inter-connected and secure way possible.